ricardocarvalhods/CleaningDataCourseProject/CodeBook.md

 # CodeBook

-Describes the variables, data and transformations performed to clean up the data and create a tidy dataset from the file at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+Describes the variables, data and transformations performed by run_analysis.R to clean up the data and create a tidy dataset from the file at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.

 ###### Assumes that:
 - The **data.table** library is **installed**